fastoch/Linux/Ansible.md

 Here's an example of a typical ansible-pull command: `ansible-pull -U https://github.com/fastoch/Ansible/mydesktopconfig.git`

 >[!important]
->The Git repo doesn't have to be hosted on Github, it can be hosted on a local Git server, in which case the URL will probably start
+>The Git repo doesn't have to be hosted on Github. <br>
->with http instead of https.
+>It can be hosted on a local Git server, in which case the URL will probably start with http instead of https.

 **The Git repo has to be structured in a very specific way**.
 We'll get into how to create such a repo and how to populate it with actual configs that will get pulled by your endpoints.